michoye/michoye/README.md

 - 👋 Hi, I’m @michoye
-- 👀 I’m interested in finance, data science, football
+- 👀 I’m interested in finance, data science, and football
 - 🌱 I’m currently learning Python
 - 📫 How to reach me: just @me on here